 The range of activities that can attribute to this process of sustainable connectivity is of course way broader: whether it is on a societal (policy) level, an institutional level or an interpersonal level.
 I have the unpretending belief that persons can impact this inclusive social embeddedness in a community or network, as long as it is done in a musical, harmonious and ‘singing’ way: not pretentious, egocentric or top-down, but by constantly tuning in, listening to others, taking initiative at the right moments, and of course being very much aware of the context you’re in.

-You can look at my Curriculum Vitae by clicking on the button.
-Later on I will upload my musical CV as well.
+You can look at my Curriculum Vitae by clicking on the button (version: august 2023).